-In Riverrun's dungeon, Jaime Lannister admits to having thrown Bran Stark from Winterfell's Broken Tower but denies Catelyn's accusation he later hired the catspaw to kill Bran.
-Jaime also insists that Tyrion would never have bet against him during Joffrey's tourney, contradicting Petyr's claim that Tyrion won the dagger from Petyr by betting on Loras Tyrell instead of Jaime.
-Jaime does admit he recalls the dagger changing hands, however, as a drunken King Robert I Baratheon had displayed it at the tourney's feast.
+In Riverrun's dungeon, Ser Jaime Lannister admits to having flung Bran Stark from the First Keep of Winterfell but denies Catelyn's accusation he later hired the catspaw to kill Bran.
+Jaime also insists that Tyrion would never have bet against him during Joffrey's tourney, contradicting Petyr's claim that Tyrion won the dagger from Petyr by betting on Ser Loras Tyrell instead of Jaime.
+Jaime recalls the dagger changing hands, however, as a drunken King Robert I Baratheon had displayed it at the tourney's feast.

 A Storm of Swords

 After receiving Widow's Wail from Tywin as a wedding gift, King Joffrey I claims that he is "no stranger to Valyrian steel".
-Tyrion later concludes that Joffrey was behind the assassination attempt on Bran Stark, deducing that the then-prince had taken the plain looking dagger, which Robert had forgotten after winning it from Baelish at the tourney, from the king's baggage train and given it to a lackey at Winterfell.
+Tyrion later concludes that Joffrey was behind the assassination attempt on Bran Stark, deducing that the then-prince had taken the plain-looking dagger, which Robert had forgotten after winning it from Petyr at the tourney, from the king's baggage train and given it to a lackey at Winterfell.

 After Joffrey's death at his royal wedding, Cersei and Jaime discuss the assassination attempt on Bran.
 Jaime concludes that Joffrey tried to have the crippled Bran killed as a misguided attempt to impress Robert.
 When Jaime frees Tyrion from the Red Keep's dungeon, the brothers agree that Joffrey had been responsible.